5 Best VPNs for Russia [Recommended for Australian Visitors] 2022

 What is the Research Methodology to Choose a Good VPN for Russia?

-Not all VPNs are created equal, which is why Canadian users need to be careful when selecting a provider.
+Not all VPNs are created equal, which is why Australian users need to be careful when selecting a provider to use in Russia.
 There are a number of factors that you need to take into account, such as:

 - Servers: The number of servers a VPN has is directly proportional to the number of locations it can unblock.
 The more servers, the better.
 Look out for a VPN that covers the major regions around the world.